 Cow Tower is situated next to the River Wensum which would have been a deliberate strategic point to heighten the city’s powers of defence.
-It is also a feature on the Norwich Riverside Walk which winds its way up and down the river.
-On a beautiful day, this is one of the best short walks you take in the city.
+It is also a feature on the Norwich Riverside Walk which winds its way up and down the waterway.
+On a beautiful day, this is one of the best short walks to take in the city.

 15. Sink a Bevvy in Boom: Battle Bar

 This adventure bar brings a new meaning to a wild night out on the town.
-Although it the darkened setting and neon strip lights beckon children like light to the flies, this is a strictly adult-only kind of venue after 7pm.
+Although the darkened setting and neon strip lights beckon children like light to the flies, this is a strictly adult-only kind of venue after 7 pm.